 \section{Discussion and conclusions}

 We have used numerical simulations of thermochemically-driven convection in a rotating spherical shell to investigate the formation and properties of thermally and/or chemically stable regions at the top of Earth's outer core.
-Unlike previous studies where thermal and chemical buoyancy are treated together as "codensity", here we have imposed a laterally-varying heat flux boundary condition derived from seismic tomography on the temperature field alone, while zero chemical flux is assumed at the CMB.
+Unlike previous studies where thermal and chemical buoyancy are treated together as "codensity", here we have imposed a laterally varying heat flux boundary condition derived from seismic tomography on the temperature field alone, while zero chemical flux is assumed at the CMB.
 This geophysically relevant setup allows thermally and chemically stable regions to form and evolve separately, and also allows the destabilising buoyancy from one component to influence the stabilising regions induced by the other component.
 Our main finding is that thermally stable Regional Inversion Lenses (RILs), which were previously identified in simulations of thermal convection \citep{mound_2019}, are also a robust feature of our thermochemical simulations.
-These RILs form at low latitudes under the Pacific and Atlantic Large Low Velocity Provinces where the boundary heat flow is anomalously low.
-In our simulations, RILs are $O(100)$~km-thick with a normalised BV frequency of $\Nsq \sim$0.1 similar to our previous study \citep{mound_2019,mound_2020} and are characterised by a stabilising overall density gradient (driven by the thermal field) and weak upwelling flow.
+These RILs form at low latitudes under the Pacific and Atlantic Large Low Velocity Provinces, where the boundary heat flow is anomalously low.